 The incest in John Waters's Pink Flamingos (1972) is hilarious because of how ludicrous it is.
 Divine, a plus-sized drag queen, plays a convict on the run who's described by a newspaper as the filthiest person alive.
 Two perverted crooks, Connie and Raymond Marble, challenge Divine for the title by sending her a gift-wrapped turd on her birthday with a card calling her fatso.
 Game on.

 Divine goes on an all-out filth attack.
 She and her son Crackers (Danny Mills) break into Raymond and Connie’s home and wreak havoc.
 Divine and Crackers lick everything in the house, infesting it with their filth.
 Then, in a filth-induced ecstasy, Divine blows her son on the couch.
-Harry Glenn Milstead, the actor who is Divine, actually performed oral sex on Danny Mills in the movie.
-He also ate dog s—t.
+Harry Glenn Milstead, the actor who is Divine, actually performed the act on Danny Mills in the movie.

 Also Rankedsee more on Pink Flamingos